2022 Connecticut Sun season

-The 2022 WNBA season was the 24th season for the Connecticut Sun franchise of the Women's National Basketball Association.
+The 2022 Connecticut Sun season was the 24th season for the Connecticut Sun franchise of the Women's National Basketball Association.
 It also was the 20th season for the franchise in Connecticut after relocating from Orlando.
 The season began on May 7, 2022, at the New York Liberty.

 Despite losing their first game of the season, the Sun won their next four games in a row.
 They then went 2–2 to finish out the month of May with a 6–3 record.
-They started June with a four game winning streak and won six of their first seven games.
+They started June with a four-game winning streak and won six of their first seven games.
 However, they lost three of their last four in the month to finish with a 7–4 record.
-In July, the Sun won 3 of its first five, but then went on a four game winning streak.
+In July, the Sun won 3 of its first five, but then went on a four-game winning streak.
 The streak Chicago on the final day of the month.
-They finished 7–3 in the month and secured a spot in the post season on July 28th.
+They finished 7–3 in the month and secured a spot in the post season on July 28.
 The Sun went on a tear in August, only losing one game, to eventual #2 seed Chicago, and finished the month with a 5–1 record.
 Their overall regular season record of 25–11 was one shy of tying a franchise record for wins.
 They were the third seed in the playoffs, finishiLas Vegas and Chicago.
 Brionna Jones was named the Sixth Player of the Year.

 As the third seed they hosted a first round matchup against the sixth seeded Dallas.
 The Sun won the first game in commanding fashion, 93–68.
 However, they lost Game Two by ten points, forcing a Game Three in Dallas.
 The Sun controlled the game and won by 15 points to advance to the Semifinals.
 There they faced off against the second seeded Chicago Sky.
 Connecticut won the first game by five points in Chicago.
 They went on to lose games two and three and faced elimination in Game Four.
 The Sun won game four by 24 points to force a Game Five in Chicago.
 The Sun won by nine points and advanced to the 2022 WNBA Finals.
 They faced off against the first seeded, Las Veagas Aces.
 Las Vegas one the first two games in Connecticut, Game One by three points, and Game Two by fourteen.
 The Sun won game three in Las Vegas by 29 points, but couldn't carry the momentum into Game Four losing by seven points.
 The Aces won the series 3–1.